 Sort top by CPU Usage to Make it More Useful

-The top command is a great way to get a quick overview of how your system is performing and how apps are using your resources, if you are unfamiliar with it, it’s basically a command line task manager like Activity Monitor.
-My big complaint with top is that the default setting doesn’t sort processes by CPU, which for me is one of the most useful ways to detect an errant process.
-This is easily resolved by adding a flag to top though:
+The top command is a great way to get a quick overview of how your system is performing and how apps are using your resources.
+If you are unfamiliar with it, it’s basically a command line task manager like Activity Monitor and it shows processor usage, memory usage, disk activity, load average, and other helpful system resource details.
+A common complaint with top is that by default the apps settings don’t sort processes by CPU use, which for many of us is one of the most useful ways to detect an errant process or to keep track of system resources.
+Fortunately, thanks to a few easy customizations to the top command, you can quickly run top to monitor all processes from the command line and sort them by CPU use from top to bottom.

 top -u